 Responding to the Coronavirus (COVID-19) Pandemic

-The Milwaukee County Department on Aging is committed to the safety and needs of older adults.
+The Milwaukee County DHHS Division on Aging is committed to the safety and needs of older adults.
 We are taking the current situation with the Coronavirus Disease 2019 (COVID-19) very seriously and working closely with public officials, public administrators and community partners to ensure that all older adults in Milwaukee County get the help that they need.

 Eras Senior Network is focusing their volunteer services on delivering groceries and providing rides to essential healthcare appointments.